 - Heatproof bowl: A heatproof bowl is important so that it doesn't crack or melt when you're heating the ingredients.
 My favourite types to use are Pyrex glass bowls or stainless steel.
 Just make sure they're marked as microwave/heat safe.

-- Wooden spoon: A wooden spoon is great for mixing the Creme Eggs into the fudge and it also does a better job than a metal spoon for scraping the fudge into the tin.
+- Wooden spoon: A wooden spoon is great for mixing the Creme Eggs into the fudge and it also does a better job than a metal spoon for transferring the fudge into the tin.

 - Rubber spatula: It took me quite a while to realise this but a silicone or rubber spatula is the secret weapon for spreading the fudge in the tin!
 It won't stick to the fudge (unlike wooden and metal spoons) and makes pressing it in a lot easier.